dji-sdk/Onboard-SDK/Onboard_API_Doc/en/OPENProtocol.md

 </table>
 ### CMD Set 0x02 Push Data CMD Set

-#### CMD ID 0x00 Push Data
+#### CMD ID 0x00 Flight Data

-The push data from the N1 Autopilot can be configured by the DJI N1 assistant software.
+The flight data from the N1 Autopilot can be configured by the DJI N1 assistant software.

 <table>
 <tr>